bitcointranscripts/bitcointranscripts/bitcoin-core-dev-tech/2023-09/p2p-working-session.md

 - What is generated is a graphml file then you pass that graphml file into warnet and warnet turns it it into a docker compose file
 - The edges are the peer to peer connections
 - Docker composes turns these into images and starts the network and runs a script that adds all the add edges.
-- The addr will actually work.
+- addr bucketing will actually work.
 Nodes will start gossiping.
 Can turn that off and don't want the nodes to make more connections.
 We have a DNS seeder as well.
 - You start with a topology and then nodes act as normal
 - Those could be on multiple machines.
 We should just run it on kubernetes.
 It's only 1 subnet.
 - We have a Tor test network and allows us to have our own tor authority within it.
 - Stuck with docker because warnet should be abstracted from the hardware running on it.
 The only restriction should be cost.
 - Graphml that has it running on docker compose.
-- Zipkin took the test framework class, self.nodes is a docket containers.
+- Zipkin took the test framework class, self.nodes is a list of docker containers.
 Can copy open existing tests.
 These are called scenarios.
 - Scenario in a loop: a mining scenario.
 Or could also execute once and shut down.
 - Transaction scenarios that bring the network to life and then you could run your scenarios on top of that.
 - Network set up is deterministic and the scenario is deterministic.